Cable car (railway): Traditional cable car systems

-The only known existing traditional cable car system is the San Francisco cable car system in the city of San Francisco, California.
+The only existing traditional cable car system is the San Francisco cable car system in the city of San Francisco, California.
 San Francisco's cable cars constitute the oldest and largest such system in permanent operation, and it is one of the few still functioning in the traditional manner, with manually operated cars running in street traffic.
 Other examples of cable powered street running systems can be found on the Great Orme in North Wales, and in Lisbon in Portugal.
 Both of these, however, are funiculars.

 Modern cable car systems

 Several cities operate a modern version of the cable car system.
 These systems are fully automated and run on their own reserved right of way.
 They are commonly referred to as people movers, although that term is also applied to systems with other forms of propulsion, including funicular style cable propulsion.